-Despite the warming trend in the Arctic, a discovery of new oil and gas deposits far from existing storage, pipelines, and shipping facilities cannot be developed until infrastructure is built to extract and transport the petroleum.
-Other areas with oil and gas potential, such as offshore east Greenland, may take even longer to develop because they are still covered by substantial summer sea ice that would hinder exploration and development unless more ice melts.
-Further, in 2010 Secretary of the Interior Salazar asked the USGS to assess the science needs that would inform the Obama Administration's consideration of how to develop oil and gas resources in the Arctic.
-The USGS released a report in response that identified some overarching themes, which include the need for (1) large-scale synthesis of data and information, (2) enhanced dialog and collaborative science planning, and (3) a more transparent and inclusive planning and decision-making process.
+Despite the warming trend in the Arctic, severe weather and sea ice continue to pose challenges to new exploration, as well as to ongoing federally regulated operations involving six producing wells.
+Additionally, a discovery of new oil and gas deposits far from existing storage, pipelines, and shipping facilities cannot be developed until infrastructure is built to extract and transport the petroleum.
+In 2010, Secretary of the Interior Salazar asked the USGS to assess the science needs that would inform the Obama Administration's consideration of how to develop oil and gas resources in the Arctic.
+The USGS released a report in response that discussed, among other issues, the need for a more refined regional understanding of climate change to inform development scenarios, better oil-spill risk assessment and preparation, and increased collaboration with Native communities and international stakeholders on science issues.